 I would say my mentors are those artists, living and dead, that have inspired me to be creative with makeup and really push the boundaries: Stephane Marais, Serge Lutens, Way Bandy, Richard Sharah, Kabuki, Val Garland and, of course, Pat McGrath.
 I assisted her for many years and learned so much about artistry, gleaning inspiration from unconventional sources, and thinking outside the box.

-In November, you created four fantastic makeup looks for our 2018 Halloween social media campaign.
+You created four fantastic makeup looks for our 2018 Halloween social media campaign.
 What was the inspiration for these makeup designs?

-When I came up with the looks for the Alcone Halloween social media campaign, I was thinking of classic Halloween characters but also putting a modern spin on them.
+When I came up with the looks for the Alcone Company Halloween campaign, I was thinking of classic Halloween characters but also putting a modern spin on them.
 For the Geisha, instead of the demure traditional style, I wanted an anime, fetish look with Samurai and Kabuki inspired makeup.
-For Cleopatra, I applied gold leaf, 3D silicone prosthetics (premade with 3rd Degree using a mold) to the forehead and cheekbones to give her a mythological warrior appearance.
+For Cleopatra, I applied gold leaf, 3D silicone prosthetics (pre-made with 3rd Degree using a mold) to the forehead and cheekbones to give her a mythological warrior appearance.
 The Skull makeup was inspired by the late, great Rick Genest to pay homage to his inimitable style and artistry, while the Alien was a take on space creature characters from the ‘60s and ‘70s shows like Star Trek and Dr. Who.

 You’ve been a long-time customer.
 When did you start shopping at Alcone and do you have any product favorites or staples?

 I first started shopping at Alcone in the ’90s when the store was on 19th Street in Chelsea.
 I loved looking through all the theatrical products and figuring out how I could use them for club looks.
 I was an art student then with not a lot of money, so I focused on the less expensive lines like Ben Nye, Mehron and La Femme.
-I loved, and still love, using the Ben Nye Lumiere Palette and Primary Creme Colors, and La Femme Sparkle Dusts to create many of my beauty looks.
+I loved, and still love, using the Ben Nye Lumiere Palette and Primary Creme Colors, and La Femme Sparkle Dust to create many of my beauty looks.
 One of my newest faves is Mehron 1927 Liquid Vinyl Makeup.
 The quality and intensity of these products are insane for the price!

 Your imagination seems boundless.
 What’s your creative process and how do you approach and prep for a project?